Cost per million tokens: every major LLM (2026)

 VerticalAPI verdict

-Match the tier to the task.
-Premium for hard reasoning or long agent tasks where one good answer beats ten cheap ones.
-Mid for production user-facing apps and most coding agents.
-Budget for high-volume extraction, classification, and RAG retrieval.
-Stack prompt caching (Anthropic, OpenAI) and Batch API (50% off) for the biggest wins.
-Through VerticalAPI BYOK you can A/B test the same prompt across every tier in one line at list price.
+Match the tier to the task, then check the long-context column before you commit.
+Frontier for hard reasoning or long agent runs where one good answer beats ten cheap ones.
+Mid for production user-facing apps — and note it is a genuine price tie between OpenAI and Google at $2 / $12, so choose on mechanics rather than rate.
+Budget for high-volume extraction, classification and retrieval, where DeepSeek V4 Flash and Gemini 2.5 Flash Lite are an order of magnitude below the mid tier.
+If your prompts are long, Anthropic's flat 1M-context pricing is the structural advantage; everyone else charges a premium for the same tokens.
+Stack prompt caching and Batch for the biggest remaining wins.
+Through VerticalAPI BYOK you can A/B test the same prompt across every tier in one line, at list price.

 Get started — BYOK every tier →